 Air conditioners are not allowed in the public areas or private rooms of residents.
 The buildings are not equipped to handle the electrical needs of such items.
-The dean of student's office will consider any documented, confirmed medical need for an accommodation.
+The Accommodations and Disability Access Office will consider any documented, confirmed medical need for an accommodation.